Motor racing-Formula One statistics for Abu Dhabi Grand Prix

 ABU DHABI

-Vettel (2009 and 2010) and Hamilton (2011) are the only drivers to have won in Abu Dhabi.
-They are also the only ones to have started on pole position and the only ones to have qualified on the front row.
+Vettel (2009 and 2010), Hamilton (2011) and Raikkonen (2012) are the only drivers to have won in Abu Dhabi.
+They are also the only ones to have started on pole position.

-Only one of the three Abu Dhabi GPs so far was won from pole position.
+Only one of the four Abu Dhabi GPs so far was won from pole position.
+The driver on pole has failed to finish in three of the four races.

-Vettel won the 2010 title in Abu Dhabi, becoming the youngest Formula One champion.
+Vettel won his 2010 title in Abu Dhabi, becoming the youngest Formula One champion at 23.

-Pirelli are bringing their medium (white sidewall) and soft (yellow) tyres to Abu Dhabi.
-This is the last time the soft tyre will be used this year.
-The race is the only day-to-night grand prix on the calendar, with track temperatures falling as the event progresses.
-The harbourside circuit has three distinct sectors and more of a Monaco level of downforce, with a low speed section between turns 11 and 21.
+Raikkonen's victory from fourth place on the grid last year was the first time the winner had started off the front row.

 -